This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Total 3.132.000 Rp. / $211

 Remember that bargaining is a way of life in Bali so you shouldn’t be afraid to join in on the fun when buying from street vendors.
-Check out my previous post about Bail scams for tips on how to get the best prices at the markets.
+Check out my previous post about common Bail scams for tips on how to get the best prices at the markets.

 Total